 (The building on Garnisongasse)

 - Other addresses I’ve seen mentioned include Schottenring 23 (1877), Rathausstraße 3 (1881), Stadiongasse 6-8 (1883 and currently the Columbian embassy), Hohenstaufengasse 3 (1884), Lobkowitzplatz 1 (1884), Rennweg 5 / Auenbruggergasse 2 (1891) and Neustiftgasse 40 (1910)

 Wagner took the position of chief artistic director for the Stadtbahn, a collection of urban railway lines planned and constructed at the turn of the 19th and 20th centuries.

 The Stadtbahn routes find their modern expression within what are now the U6 subway line, the U4 subway line, and the S45 city train line.

-Wagner designed the new Art Nouveau station buildings, bridges, etc. along the Stadtbahn.
-You can still see many in more or less their original condition:
+Wagner designed the new Jugendstil station buildings, bridges, etc. along the Stadtbahn.
+You can still see many in more or less their original condition.

 The “Vorortelinie” connected the Hütteldorf railway station in the west and the new Heiligenstadt railway station in the north (it still does, though the trains are a little different now).

 Some of the stations already existed before the Stadtbahn, others fell into such disrepair after WWI that new buildings replaced them, and two were added post-Wagner.

 These three stations, however, were successfully restored to more or less their original Otto Wagner-designed glory: